-The medical items flagged by KIs as being most needed were cold relief medicines (paracetamol, decongestant and cough syrup) and vitamins.
-This round, however, no KIs flagged challenges or barriers for migrants in accessing medical treatment.
+The medical items flagged by KIs as being most needed were cold relief medicines (paracetamol, decongestant and cough syrup).
+IMPACT OF LOCKDOWN ON ACCESS TO MEDICAL TREATMENT of KIs indicated that migrants in their communities are unable to access medical treatment.